DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 Not all, but some of these will be shown as compiler `Errors` in your code.
 Items marked with &#128681; require special attention since they will not produce compiler Errors or Warnings.

-- all backwards compatible v1 accommodations removed.
+- all v1 backwards compatibility accommodations were removed.

 - no longer supporting .NET Standard 2.0 for older .NET Framework compatibility.

 - &#128681; `IReusableResult.Value` property was changed to non-nullable and returns `double.NaN` instead of `null` for incalculable periods.
 The standard results (e.g. `EmaResult.Ema`) continue to return `null` for incalculable periods.

 - Result classes were changes to `record` class types.
 This will only impact rare cases where result classes are used for base inheritance.

 - Quote class (built-in) was changed to `record` class type.

   - `Date` property was widely renamed to `Timestamp` to avoid conflict with C# reserved name.

-- `IQuote` customization now has to be `IEquatable<T>` type to support streaming operations.
+- `TQuote` custom quote types now have to be a `struct` type and implement the `IReusableResult` interface, to support streaming operations.
+The simplest way to fix is to change your `TQuote` from a regular `class` to a `record class`.
 See [the Guide](/guide) for more information.

 - `BasicData` class was renamed to `BasicResult` for consistency with other return types.

 - `SyncSeries()` utility function and related `SyncType` enum were removed.
 These were primarily for internal utility, but were part of the public API since they were useful for custom indicator development.
 Internally, we've refactored indicators to auto-initialize and heal, so they no longer require re-sizing to support explicit warmup periods.